-As Assistant Agency Director, Morris focuses on executive operations of the agency and handles day-to-day administrative functions.
-In this role, she leads and manages an array of services and programs including business analysis, agency policy and procedure, human resources, personnel development, marketing & communication, outreach, and other agency-wide support initiatives.
-Prior to her role as Assistant Director, Morris served a dual role as Chief of Staff for both TVMDL and the Institute for Infectious Animal Diseases (IIAD).
+As Associate Director, Morris provides executive leadership for agency operational functions.
+In this role, she leads and manages an array of services and programs including core business strategies, executive operations, human resources, personnel development, client services, business intelligence, marketing & communication, outreach, and other agency-wide initiatives.

 Since joining TVMDL, Morris has led efforts to create a supervisor training program, employee career ladder, customized performance evaluation tools, and an educational reimbursement program.
 She leads an agency interdisciplinary team that administers TVMDL’s laboratory information management system (LIMS), and implemented a data-driven fee analysis program for TVMDL’s 700+ test offerings and services.
 Her leadership has led to improved quality control of data inputs, allowing maximization of the agency’s analytical capabilities.

 Additionally, Morris’s agency-wide marketing and communications initiative, established in 2011, has contributed to TVMDL’s double digit increase in testing volume and revenue.
 Morris also leads efficiency and streamlining efforts, including transitioning the agency to a paperless case review system and implementing lean project management systems.